MexMerchant/Zencart-Unbranded/README.md

 - The module requires the following prerequisites to be met in order to function correctly:
     - For a full list of requirements please see: https://docs.zen-cart.com/user/first_steps/server_requirements/

 > Please note that we can only offer support for the Module itself.
-While every effort has been made to ensure the payment module is complete and bug free, we cannot guarentee normal functionality if unsupported changes are made.
+While every effort has been made to ensure the payment module is complete and bug free, we cannot guarantee normal functionality if unsupported changes are made.

 # Rebranding